 Lathering shaving soap is like making bread.
 There are only a few simple ingredients and steps, yet the results can be amazing or completely bomb.
 It’s an art more than a science, but a few simple steps and you’ll produce a better lather on your face or in a bowl.

-Face Lathering vs Bowl lathering is one of the most commonly asked questions for people getting started in the world of wet shaving.
-Not only will we break down the pros and cons for each, but you will learn how to produce an excellent lather no matter what shaving soap or brush you use.
+Face Lathering vs Bowl lathering is one of the most commonly asked questions similar to shaving soap vs cream for people getting started in the world of wet shaving.
+Not only will we break down the pros and cons for each, but you will learn how to lather shaving soap no matter what shaving soap or brush you use.

 What is Lather